lujoga/cluequiz/README.md

 ### Display clue

 Once the clue is displayed, the players can ring-in by pressing '1', '2', '3' or '4' on the keyboard or send '1', '2', '3' or '4' via the serial connection.
 Pressing 'Backspace' jumps back to the clue selection screen.
 'Delete' removes the clue for this game.
+If the clue is a sound, it can be played again by hitting 'Space'.
+Music is started (and stopped) with the 't' key, if configured.

 ### Responding